 Blue Mountains accommodation ranges from elegant guesthouses to facility-packed resorts and budget-friendly motels.
 Check out these charming hotels and resorts in Katoomba, Windsor, Blackheath, and Leura, near Blue Mountains National Park:

-- Parklands Country Gardens and Lodges: This sumptuous Blackheath guesthouse offers delightful cottages, beautiful gardens, a private lake, and day spa.
+- Parklands Country Gardens and Lodges: This sumptuous Blackheath 4-star guesthouse offers delightful cottages, beautiful gardens, a private lake, and day spa.

-- Fairmont Resort Blue Mountains - MGallery Collection: If you're looking for plenty of amenities and beautiful views, you'll find them at this mid-range resort in Leura.
+- Fairmont Resort Blue Mountains - MGallery Collection: If you're looking for plenty of amenities and beautiful views, you'll find them at this sprawling resort in Leura.
 Upscale dining, indoor and outdoor pools, games rooms, tennis courts, and an adjacent golf club keep guests busy during their stay.